greencoder/amazon-echo-cheddar/README.md

 `curl -i "https://api.cheddarapp.com/v1/lists" -H "Authorization: Bearer <access_token>"`

 Find your list in the response and note its "id" parameter.
-Use that ID to add items to your list:
+Use that ID to add items to your list.
+If you want to test, you can use `curl` to put an item into your list:

 `curl -i "https://api.cheddarapp.com/v1/lists/<list_id>/tasks" -X POST -d "task[text]=<URL escaped task text>" -H "Authorization: Bearer <access_token>"`